dwaan/homebridge-adb/README.md

 * Enable Developer mode in your Android device, visit this documentation to read more [https://developer.android.com/studio/debug/dev-options](https://developer.android.com/studio/debug/dev-options)

-* Some Android device have remote debug by default.
-If your device is not one of them, connect your device with USB cable to your server (or any computer with ADB installed) and run:
+* Some Android device doesn't have remote debug by default.
+If your device is one of them, connect your device with USB cable to your server (or any computer with ADB installed) and run this command:
 	```
 	adb tcpip 5555
 	```
-	after that just disconnect the USB cable from your computer.
+	after that, just disconnect the USB cable from your server.

-* Run this command to make sure you can connect to device:
+* Optionally, run this command to make sure you can connect to device:
 	```
 	adb connect your-device-ip
 	```